Rowing: tough day for Irish crews at World Cup regatta

 Aileen Crowley and Monika Dukarska were part of a four-strong crew which finished fifth in the B Final in Poland.
 Photograph: Detlev Seyb/Inpho

-Ireland’s two new crews tested themselves in Olympic events at the World Cup Regatta in Poland - and discovered how tough the competition is.
-The four and pair finished 11th and 12th overall, fifth and sixth in B Finals.
+Ireland’s new women’s four and pair tested themselves in Olympic events at the World Cup Regatta in Poland - and discovered how high the standard is.
+The four finished 11th overall and the pair 12th.

-The women’s four took fifth in an interesting race.
-The two halves of the contest were very different.
-Poland made a good start, and the Ireland crew of Tara Hanlon, Monika Dukarska, Aileen Crowley and Emily Hegarty tracked them well.
+“I think it’s been a tough event.
+Definitely, it was much tougher than the European Championships,” said Ireland high performance director Antonio Maurogiovanni.
+Australia, New Zealand and the United States were all engaged - some with more than one crew in Ireland’s events.

-New Zealand took over and led through the third quarter, but under pressure from Germany and Britain Two.
-The British crew came through to win, from Germany and New Zealand.
+“For the girls, I think they did a great job.
+The intent was there.
+Of course the results just reflect the level of experience.
+That is something we can’t speed up!

-Poland held on to fourth and Ireland were behind them in fifth.
+The Italian said that a detailed analysis would be made to decide which women’s sweep crew or crews - if any - would go forward to the final World Cup and World Championships, “or maybe just postpone everything to next year”.

-Five crews finished, as Croatia dropped out after the first 500 metres.
+In Sunday’s B Finals, the four of Tara Hanlon, Monika Dukarska, Aileen Crowley and Emily Hegarty contended in the early stages.
+But they were not in the picture at the end as Britain Two pipped Germany to win, with Ireland fifth.
+The wash from the TV launch gave Ireland choppy water in the last 400 metres.

-The women’s pair of Claire Feerick and Eimear Lambe took a close-up sixth in their B Final.
+The pair of Claire Feerick and Eimear Lambe took sixth in their B Final, a race won by United States Two.
+Ireland closed up well coming to the line and were just one second off fourth place.

-The race was a good one, with the United States Two winning from Germany and Chile.
-Behind them, Ireland finished fast but could not push Italy Two and China Two, who took fourth and fifth.
+Enniskillen’s junior eight reached the final of Henley Women’s Regatta, losing out to powerful American crew, St Paul’s.
+UCD’s senior eight were beaten in the quarter-finals.

 World Cup Regatta, Poznan - Day Three (Irish interest)